aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/0150 2025-08-23 - Why I resigned from Apple.md

 In March 2020, the pandemic hit, and the economic situation was uncertain.
 So I stayed.
 It also helped that I had Cosmin Rusu and Sorin Mircea, two friends from Romania, to keep me company while in the Bay Area.

 In December 2020, I flew home for Christmas, again considering to quit my job at Apple.
-And this time I did not leave Romania anymore.
-One thing I discovered was that I had root access on my laptop.
-Apple, unlike other software companies, did not add spyware on our laptops and also gave us super-root access for development.
-That meant that I could tell the laptop to report me back at home in USA and Apple would not know.
+However, this time I did not leave Romania anymore.
 This started my Romania period when I did not consider leaving Apple anymore.
 I was already established, I did not have a ton of work to do and the money was good compared to the standard of living in Romania.
-It gave me the headspace to focus on buying and rehabing some properties, meeting and marrying Laura and spending time with family.
+It gave me the headspace to focus on buying and rehabbing some properties, meeting and marrying Laura and spending time with family.

 In 2023, Apple started introducing a mandatory return-to-office (RTO) policy, which they called a "pilot", which gave us a scare.
 We came to the USA to assess the situation and I started looking around at other companies.
 In the end, I discovered that I can get a medical exception for the office, so I got a medical letter and a few pictures for my existing dermatities.
 The dry air in the office was making it worse and I was able to get an exception from coming into the office until late-2024.